South Korea Destination Guide

 Cultural Etiquette

 • Bowing: A slight bow is the traditional greeting.
-The depth indicates respect level.
+The depth indicates the respect level.

 • Shoes Off: Remove shoes when entering homes, temples, and some restaurants.